The GSE Multiplier Effect: Google identifies threat actors from West Africa with signals shared by UK NCA

-As part of a pilot between the UK National Crime Agency (NCA) and Google facilitated by the Global Signal Exchange under the umbrella of the newly created Online Crime Center (OCC), Google has been able to identify a large-scale scam operation out of Nigeria.
-The threat actor used 50,000 "made for abuse" accounts and 5,000 fake websites to conduct global financial fraud and government impersonation.
-The associated Google Trust & Safety teams disabled all the associated accounts and have actioned the websites.
-Google’s CyberCrime Investigation Group has concluded the investigation by opening an affirmative litigation case against the threat actor.
+As part of a pilot between the UK National Crime Agency (NCA) and Google facilitated by the Global Signal Exchange under the umbrella of the newly created Online Crime Center (OCC), Google has been able to identify a large-scale scam operation out of West Africa.
+The threat actor used ~50,000 fraudulent accounts and 5,000 fake websites to conduct global financial fraud and government impersonation.
+Google Trust & Safety teams disabled all the associated accounts and have taken action on the websites.
+Google’s CyberCrime Investigation Group concluded the investigation by submitting a criminal referral back to the NCA.

-Based on a small subset of signals which were collected from victim reports in the United Kingdom and shared through the GSE, Google uncovered a large-scale, professional-grade abuse network with indications of organized, centralized control.
+Based on a small subset of signals which were collected from victim reports in the United Kingdom and shared by the NCA through the GSE, Google uncovered a large-scale, professional-grade abuse network with indications of organized, centralized control.

 The Investigation: The process began with a batch of 1,000+ signals shared by the NCA within a small group of four online tech platforms.
 Approximately half of these signals were URLs and the other half email addresses.

-Among the email addresses, Google identified 87 Gmail accounts which connected to a cluster of nearly 50,000 accounts, with 91% originating from Nigeria.
+Among the email addresses, Google identified 87 Gmail accounts which connected to a cluster of nearly 50,000 accounts originating from West Africa.

-Outcomes and Implications: The findings have been used to takedown all abusive Gmail accounts and make algorithmic improvements to catch the websites before they can reach users via Search.
-In addition, with the knowledge gained about the bad actors, Google is preparing to submit / has submitted a criminal referral to the NCA which works closely with Nigerian authorities.
+Outcomes and Implications: The findings have been used to take down all abusive Gmail accounts and make algorithmic improvements to our detection systems.
+In addition, with the knowledge gained about the bad actors, Google has submitted a criminal referral to the NCA which works closely with law enforcement authorities in West Africa.

 Role of the GSE: